CHTC/chtc-website-source/_uw-research-computing/hpc-job-submission.md

 Issuing `squeue` alone will show all user jobs in the queue.
 You can view all jobs for a particular partition with `squeue -p shared`.

+> More commands to review job information and monitor jobs are described in [Reviewing Job Information Using SLURM](hpc-job-monitoring).

 # 3. Removing or Holding Jobs